walkiisun/M5Dot/Getting Started.md

 ## Testing the MQTT Communication
 To test the broker and the MQTT communication, follow these steps:

+1. Update config.yaml.
+Information can be found below.

-1. Run the Test_MQTT_Recieve.py file on the server.
+2. Run the Test_MQTT_Recieve.py file on the server.

 ```
 python3 Test_MQTT_Recieve.py
 ```

-2. Run the Test_MQTT_Send.py file on the server.
+3. Run the Test_MQTT_Send.py file on the server.

 ```
 python3 Test_MQTT_Send.py